Text size: a a a

 • Samples from St Mikes can just be sent down at room temperature.
 No ice needed.

-• Referral sites should send to St Mikes frozen (preferred) or at 2-8°C if within 7 days.
+• Referral sites should send specimens to St. Michael’s frozen (preferred), or at 2–8°C if delivery is within 7 days..

 Sample Rejection Criteria: